IBMStreams/streamsx.kafka/_docs/203-user_usecases_consumergroup.md

 ```
 group.id=myConsumerGroup
 ```
-additional to the other properties, like `bootstrap.servers`.
+besides the other properties, like `bootstrap.servers`.